johndyer24/johndyer24.github.io/index.md

 ---
 title: Home
-layout: home
+layout: althome
 ---
 <p class="bio">
-  <span class="emphasis">Welcome!</span> I am a student and developer at Worcester Polytechnic Institute, interested in software engineering, web development, and data science.
-I have experience with React Native mobile app development, frontend web development using HTML, CSS, and JavaScript, and backend development using Node.js and frameworks such as express and socket.io.
-My strengths include a solid understanding of object-oriented design principles, the ability to collaborate effectively with others, and a strong drive to learn new skills and concepts.
-I created this website to share examples of my work.
+  Welcome!
+I am a student and developer at Worcester Polytechnic Institute, graduating in May 2019 with a degree in Computer Science.
+My interests include software engineering and data science, and I have experience with frontend development using <span class="emphasis">JavaScript, React, and CSS</span>, as well as backend development using <span class="emphasis">Node.js, PHP, and SQL.</span> I am also proficient in <span class="emphasis">React Native</span> mobile app development, and object-oriented design with languages such as <span>Java</span>.
+Throughout my projects I have used platforms including <span class="emphasis">Firebase, Google Cloud Platform, and Amazon Web Services.</span> I am able to collaborate effectively with others, and possess a strong drive to learn and apply new skills and concepts.
 </p>